kryoz/llama-strix-halo/README.md

 # Generally ubatch-size of 2048 is optimal for gfx1151 for ROCm.
 Try 1024 for Vulkan.
 ubatch-size = 2048
 batch-size  = 8192
-# Quants higher Q8 have tiny benefits; lower degrade quality significantly
+# You can use this params in case of huge models ~100Gb to save the RAM for KV cache.
+# But even Q8 kv cache leads to degradation in multi-step generation.
+Default is fp16
-cache-type-k = q8_0
+#cache-type-k = q8_0
-cache-type-v = q8_0
+#cache-type-v = q8_0
 jinja = true
 direct-io = on
 ctx-checkpoints = 20